Jordan Trail: 675 km through the splendors of Jordan

 An alternative in gravel or mountain bike

-The Jordan Trail is primarily known for its hiking trail but cyclists are not forgotten with the Jordan Bike Trail.
-The two routes intersect regularly but do not always take the same route.
-Some have tried it in gravel (like the French Axel Carion and the German Jonas Deichmann in the movie below).
-But for more comfort, we advise you to use a semi-rigid mountain bike.
-Elsewhere in the country, local service providers offer other bike trips like these desert rides near the city of Azraq in the east of the country.
-An area where tourists are scarce and where it is possible to observe the local fauna in the Shaumari reserve such as Arabian oryx, ostriches, gazelles and numerous birds.
+The Jordan Trail is best known for its hiking trail, but cyclists are not forgotten with the Jordan Bike Trail.
+The two itineraries regularly cross paths, although they don't always follow the same route.
+Some have tried it in gravel (like France's Axel Carion and Germany's Jonas Deichmann in the film below).
+But for greater comfort, we recommend semi-rigid mountain bikes.
+Elsewhere in the country, local service providers offer other cycling outings, such as these desert rides near the town of Azraq in the east of the country.
+An area where tourists are rarer and where it's possible to observe the local fauna in the Shaumari reserve, such as Arabian oryx, ostriches, gazelles and numerous birds.

 Scuba diving in the Aqaba Marine Park